 Many Ohio employees access their right to family medical leave when they have a serious medical concern or when they need to care for another in the family going through a health crisis.
 There are protections in place under the Family Medical Leave Act (FMLA) which allows workers who are eligible to take up to 12 weeks of leave during a 12-month period.
 The leave is unpaid, but it remains an important aspect of healing to many families.
 That said, the law exempts “key employees,” which leads many to wonder who key employees are within an organization.

 Are you being denied FMLA because your employer says you are a key employee?
-Let a Columbus employment attorney help you protect your rights.
+Let an employment attorney help you protect your rights.

 Definitions of Key Employees